 A parent is contra-survival in that he punishes, is much too big, and cannot be contributed to, which lessens the survival potentialities of a child.
 On the other hand, the same parent furnishing food, clothing and shelter, and also, but not least, being an entity which loves and can be loved, is a pro-survival entity.
 The parent entirely absent, then, is not a satisfactory survival state.
 The parent present is not a satisfactory survival state.
-Hence an indecision results and the individual demonstrates anxiety toward the parent.
-But this anxiety exists because of many hidden situations extending back to the beginning of an insurvival and contra-survival nature of persons, animals, objects, energies, space and time in general.
+Hence an indecision results and the individual demonstrates anxiety towards the parent.
+But this anxiety exists because of many hidden situations extending back to the beginning of an individual's life.
+The following questions are designed to permit the individual to re-evaluate the pro-survival and contra-survival nature of persons, animals, objects, energies, space and time in general.